-If the word "pearl" (5.133) is used without qualification it shall refer only to a "natural pearl".
+If the word "pearl" (5.136) is used without qualification it shall refer only to a "natural pearl".
 However, to avoid confusion and/or misinterpretation it is recommended that natural pearls be labelled as "natural pearls".
-The term "pearl" as used in the jewellery industry shall always be preceded with the term "cultured" for cultured pearls, "composite" for composite pearls or "imitation" for imitations of natural pearls and cultured pearls.
+The term "pearl" as used in the jewellery industry shall always be preceded with the term "cultured" for cultured pearls, "composite" for composite pearls or "imitation" for imitations of any pearl variety.